 Alicia earned her Bachelor’s Degree in Elementary Education from Ottawa University, holds a Master’s Degree in Educational Technology from Northern Arizona University, and is currently finishing up another Master’s Degree in Educational Leadership and Administration certification at the University of Wyoming.
 In 2006, Alicia achieved her National Board Certification in Early Adolescence-English Language Arts from the National Board of Professional Teaching Standards and successfully renewed the certification in 2016.
 Her expertise includes early childhood and K-12 literacy, curriculum and instruction, English Language Development, systems change efforts, MTSS, READ Act implementation, design and evaluation of professional development, Cognitive Coaching, and building teacher leadership and capacity.

 Alicia and her family moved to Colorado in 2009.
-She and her husband have 2 children, ages 9 and 10.
-Outside of work, she enjoys spending time with her family, traveling, scuba diving, listening to music, reading, and camping.
+She and her husband have two children, ages 12 and 13.
+Outside work, she enjoys spending time with her family, traveling, scuba diving, listening to music, reading, and camping.

 Christine has an extensive 30-year career in marketing and advertising.
 She began her career at a daily newspaper in the San Diego area.
 After her move to Colorado, she expanded into co-operative and solo direct mail advertising.
 She successfully helped launched one of the Denver area’s first daily deal platforms in 2010.
 She continued to develop her digital marketing skills, including email marketing, social media, and web content development.
 Christine began working with the GVAC office in July 2013.
 Her career at GVAC allows her to share her love of language immersion education with the community and prospective and current GVA families.